Student9676/carlos-artifact-tagging-bias/README.md

 Due to limited resources, the GPT model was fine-tuned with a dataset of 288 entries.
 For more details on the training dataset, refer to the file "Training data."

 To test the fine-tuned model, run the Python script "GPT_Chatbox_MI."
 If you want to try custom input or output formatting, use the following files:
-- "openai_chatbot(output with binary result)"
+- openai_chatbot(output with binary result)
-- "process_bias_detection_by_objectID.py"
+- process_bias_detection_by_objectID.py
 - process_bias_detection_by_rowNumber.py

-For accuracy testing results, see the "accuracy" folder.
+For accuracy testing methods, see the code in the "accuracy" folder.

 ## Additional Information